-- Check the hours for your polling location – whether you’re doing Early Voting or on Election Day.
-If you are planning on Early Voting, find your nearest location and check your state’s deadlines.
+- Check the deadlines and hours for your polling location in Georgia— whether you’re doing Early Voting or voting on Election Day.

-- Check your state’s COVID-19 Election information before you head to the polls.
+- Check Georgia’s COVID-19 Election information before you head to the polls.
 The information may change daily, so check often.